 Booklet Printing and Saddle Stitch Booklets (Booklets / Catalogs)

 Affordable Booklet Printing: Saddle Stitched and Stapled Booklets:

 Booklets are multi-page documents that require multiple sheets in print to fully reveal themselves.
-As a cohesive group of sheets, they will become one single comprehensive piece that contains all of the information, articles, images that are part of the whole document.
+As a cohesive group of sheets, they will become one single comprehensive piece that contains all of the information, articles, and images that are part of the whole document.

 Two staples will hold the sheets together.
 The staples are located on the spine of the booklet, pass-through all of the sheets, and hold them together.